oneeve8/kobble-data/content/videonarrativehowto.md

 First I’ll show you how to drag and drop links from the internet into a Kobble As well as how to use multi tasking productivity features on the iPad as they relate to using Kobble.

 The iPad has multitasking features that will help you increase your productivity.
-First I will show you how to create a split screen.
-Drag from the bottom of your
+First I will show you how to create a split screen. [start from a blank iPad screen then open up Kobble, Drag open aDrag from the bottom of your

 You will learn how to create a: